nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 1a2.
 User re-enters the command.

 Steps 1a1-1a2 are repeated until the command entered is correct.

+* 1b.
+The list is empty.

+Use case ends.

-Use case resumes from step 2.
+Use case resumes from Step 2.

 * 3a.
 TutorAid detects that the command keyed in is incorrect. (e.g. wrong format, missing arguments, invalid index)
     * 3a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.